LLNL/mstk-docker/README.md

 - You can specify the version of the toolkit you would like to use.
 This is only available when building an image and you must have a corresponding zip file in the Toolkit_zip_files folder.
 Current default is v1.4.0.
 For example:

     `./docker-build.sh -t 1.3.0`

+#### Run a custom container

+If you would like to use the custom container you built using the `./custom-docker-build.sh` script, you can run the following command:

+`docker run -it --rm -v "$PWD":/usr/src/myapp -w /usr/src/myapp mstk-ubuntu_16_04-custom python3 test_toolkit.py`

+Make sure to replace `test_toolkit.py` with the name of your Python script.

+There is a wrapper script available